-The behavioural progress for each pupil will be tracked to provide a measure for current behaviour and to allow evaluation of interventions, monitoring of improvement, as well as enabling staff to develop effective and consistent interventions.
-Robust measures are in place to track, record and monitor behaviour utilising the school's MIS, the school's information management system.
+• The behavioural progress for each pupil will be tracked to provide a measure for current behaviour and to allow evaluation of interventions, monitoring of improvement, as well as enabling staff to develop effective and consistent interventions.
+Robust measures are in place to track, record and monitor behaviour utilising School Pod, the school's information management system.